ibm-cloud-security/vault-plugin-secrets-ibmcloud/README.md

 5. (Optional) Rotate the configured API key

-    The API provided in the initial configuration can be rotated.
+    The API key provided in the initial configuration can be rotated.
 This creates a new API key in IBM Cloud, updates the secret engine configuration, and deletes the currently configured API key from IBM Cloud.

     ```shell script